OctaviPascual/go-od-practices/README.md

-# go-testing-practices
+# go-od-practices

-Examples of testing practices in Go
+The goal of this repo is to find examples of good practices that can be applied when writing Go.

 ## Benchmark